thomas-xin/hyperchoron/README.md

                         with the sand/snare drum instruments.
 Defaults to FALSE -x, --exclusive, --no-exclusive
                         For non-Minecraft outputs: Disables speed re-matching and strum quantisation, increases pitch range limits.
-Defaults to TRUE.
+Defaults to TRUE
 ```
 ## Project info
 - Hyperchoron (pun on chorus, and -choron, suffix for 4-dimensional polytopes) was originally exclusively designed as a MIDI to Minecraft Note Block export tool.
 Over time, support for other formats are being added, and it can now be considered a multipurpose project import helper.